just-nibble/management/README.md

 # management

-An app to manage employee performance
+A django app to manage employees
+This app can be used to allocate tasks, give reports and generally increase productivity within an organization.